2013 Ukrainian Amateur Cup

 The 2013 Ukrainian Amateur Cup was the eighteenth annual season of Ukraine's football knockout competition for amateur football teams.
 The competition started on 21 August 2013 and concluded on 2 November 2013.

 The cup holders FC Nove Zhyttia Andriivka were defeated by SC Chaika Petropavlivska Borshchahivka in semifinals.

+Participated clubs

+In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).